aelfric/ncfl-livedocs/events/pf.md

   ballots are not complete).
 - Do NOT disclose the decision.
 Submit and confirm the first flight before the second flight begins.
-- RFDs should be given but kept short.
+- RFDs should be written but kept short.
 There is no need to write an elaborately long ballot.
 - Your comments are a wonderful way to help students and coaches get constructive, productive, educational feedback.
 Please provide robust comments for all competitors.
 Remember: you are more than just a judge this weekend: